 Why are HABs in recreational waters a health concern?

 Cyanobacteria can produce toxins and other irritants that can cause several health effects in people and animals, including pets and livestock.
 People and animals can be exposed to cyanobacteria and their associated toxins and irritants via skin contact with water or bloom material, breathing in water spray, or ingesting water or bloom material.
 Health effects include rashes, itching, numbness, fatigue, disorientation, abdominal pain, vomiting, and diarrhea.
 In extreme cases, cyanotoxins may lead to wildlife, pet or livestock death.
 Blooms may also cause fish kills due to depleted oxygen levels, create issues for drinking water supplies and agriculture, and lead to tourism and property value losses.
-To find more information on HCB-related health effects for people and animals, visit the Center for Disease Control and Prevention’s webpage.
+To find more information on HAB-related health effects for people and animals, visit the Center for Disease Control and Prevention’s webpage.

 Have there been any deaths in New Mexico due to cyanobacteria?